ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

 });

 app.Run();

+Log.CloseAndFlush();
 ```

-Once you run the app, it creates a SQLite database inside the current working directory.
+Once you run the app, it creates a SQLite database file named `myapp-logs.db` inside the current working directory.

-Of course, that's just a tiny example.
+Of course, that's just the tiniest example.
 Take a look at the documentation to see more!

 ## Documentation